 - Are there any recalls for that particular seat?

-This starts with reading the safety seat instructions.
 It is also necessary to understand the vehicle instructions regarding installing child safety seats.
-Children, especially those in rear-facing car seats, are safer in the back seat of the vehicle.
 Drivers in Nebraska can benefit significantly from the Nebraska Child Safety Seat Inspection Stations and Car Seat Check Events.